 LVACA actively participates and encourages the creation of murals as a means of neighborhood improvement, economic development and education.
-We have partnered with the Allentown Parking Authority, Allentown Arts Commission and City Center, and most recently the DaVinci Science Center to install murals while training a new cohort of mural artists to work throughout the valley and earn a living wage while being an artist.
+We have partnered with the Allentown Parking Authority, Allentown Arts Commission and City Center, and, most recently, the DaVinci Science Center to install murals while training a new cohort of mural artists to work throughout the Valley while earning a living wage as an artist.

 The mural was inspired by the drawings and concepts of Leonardo DaVinci as seen through the lens of STEAM education.
 The work was painted on aluminum composite panels then assembled and installed at 821 Hamilton Street, Allentown, PA.
 Made in partnership with the Lehigh Valley Arts & Cultural Alliance and the DaVinci Science center.